 - The Employee ID

 If there are no matching records, the import will create a new employee record on Peakon.

-To use the file import option, click on Configuration in the left hand menu, then click on Employees.
+To use the file import option, click on Administration in the left hand menu, then click on Employees.
 Here you will find the Import and Export buttons, which will be relevant to this guide.

 There are a few steps to consider prior to uploading your data.
 Becoming familiar with these steps will prevent errors during the upload - saving you time.

 Pro tip: Download a template Excel sheet (found in the Import option).